max107/flexy-site/src/framework/core-visibility.md

 ---

-## Скрытие блока для определенного breakpoint
+## Hide for current breakpoint only

 <div class="b-hide b-hide_small_only">
     <div class="b-helper">b-hide b-hide_small_only</div>